Analysis | No longer ‘Chocolate City,’ calls for D.C. statehood grow louder

-That particular imbalance is exacerbated by politics: while D.C. is heavily Democratic, the Senate’s construction has recently favored less-populous Republican states.
+That particular imbalance is exacerbated by politics: While D.C. is heavily Democratic, the Senate’s construction has recently favored less-populous Republican states.
 Add the weight-shifting effect of the filibuster, and a situation frustrating to Democrats becomes one that’s galling.

 Add in Democrats retaking control of the House in 2019 and the push for D.C. statehood has become clamorous.
 It’s perhaps only slightly more likely to succeed than similar efforts over the past several decades, including an almost-there effort in 1993.
 But it’s impossible not to notice that one factor commonly cited as an unspoken political obstacle to the statehood effort — the city’s densely Black population — is no longer the case.